Hierosoft/land_speed_analyzer/doc/development/training-disclosure.md

 Make a docstring for the module, including a GPL 3.0 header for the co-authors Jake Gustafson and ChatGPT, 2025 January 10.

 - NOTE: The GPL license header added to the file is authored by humans at or for the Free Software Foundation and co-authored by ChatGPT in words or word order not identical to the FSF version.

+- 2025-01-11

+Now collect another value called "land speed per second"  that is average_delta multiplied by the frames per second setting of the scene.

+- 2025-01-11

+Add a new argument to the UI to allow the user to change the default Foot.L

+- Human-authored: Add settings arg and lower() to ensure selected foot is found.
+Rename foot_bone_name to foot.
+Add `[:1]` to `bones` to prevent averaging multiple bones.